raspberrypilearning/rpi-traffic-lights/en/step_3.md

 --- task ---

-Import `Button` and `TrafficLights` by entering the follwoing code:
+Import `Button` and `TrafficLights` by entering the following code:

 ```python
 from gpiozero import Button, TrafficLights